Scooters, Mopeds, Etc... in New Hampshire

 - It cannot shift.

-When registering bring a bill of sale and the bike's old registration form (if it's used), or the manufacturer's certificate of origin (MCO) (if it's new).
+When registering bring a bill of sale and the bike's old registration form (if it's used), or the manufacturer's statement of origin (MSO) (if it's new).